The 101 Guide to Buying Wholesale Bulk CBD Oil

 Another good strategy is to check whether a brand uses QR codes.
 At Kat’s Naturals, we put a QR code on each CBD product so that consumers can go straight to the Certificate of Analysis (COA) to check the remedy’s ingredients and potency.
 This readily available information is beneficial for consumers and wholesalers because they can know that a CBD product is credible.

 The last tool is to simply ask the company’s CEO what makes their CBD products different from others.
-For example, a CBD brand may use essential oils in their formulations to bring out different aspects of their CBD oil.
+For example, a CBD brand may use essential oils in its formulations to bring out different aspects of its CBD oil.
 This additional ingredient might make one brand stand out over another because most CBD companies don’t use essential oils.

 How can wholesalers partner with the right CBD brands?

 A vital component of a wholesaler’s success is the brands they choose to work with.
 Wholesalers should thoroughly research and vet different CBD brands to ensure they purchase high-quality bulk CBD oil that comes with third-party testing.
 Luckily, there are three strategies wholesalers can use to find a reputable CBD brand.

 As a result, wholesalers should ask every CBD company to send over their most recent COA before they buy any bulk CBD oil.
 Then, that COA should be checked against their past COAs to look for discrepancies.
 If a CBD company refuses to send a COA (or the COA doesn’t look right), that should be a red flag.

 A good way to check whether a company actually knows what they’re selling is to communicate with their customer service team.
 This strategy is a great way to check whether a brand understands its industry, products, and the hemp plant in general.

 Customer service teams have a vital role in companies.
 In fact, according to NewVoiceMedia’s 2018 “Serial Switchers” report, businesses lose more than $74 billion dollars a year because of poor customer service.
 This number has increased by $13 billion since 2016.

-So if a CBD brand doesn’t have a knowledgeable customer service team that provides clear answers, then the wholesaler should rethink the partnership.
+So if a CBD brand doesn’t have a knowledgeable customer service team that provides clear answers, then the wholesaler should reconsider buying bulk CBD oil from them.